forlond/phpunit-testing-tools/docs/symfony_form.md

 ;
 ```

-### pluralization

-Use the method `pluralization` to indicate the pluralization for the current form error.
+---

 ```php
 public function pluralization(Constraint|int $value): self
 ```

+Use the method `pluralization` to indicate the pluralization for the current form error.

 Example: Assert the error pluralization.